randarihany/Ivolve_OJT_Labs/kubernetes/Lab27/README.md

 ![image](https://github.com/user-attachments/assets/a1da9bad-8d76-49be-b771-b540a2ce1319)

-- 2. Create a YAML File for MySQL StatefulSet with 3 Replicas Below is a YAML configuration for creating a StatefulSet for a MySQL database with 3 replicas:
+:blue_circle: Create a YAML File for MySQL StatefulSet with 3 Replicas YAML configuration for creating a StatefulSet for a MySQL database with 3 replicas.

-- 3. Write a YAML File to Define a Service for the MySQL StatefulSet To enable the pods in the StatefulSet to communicate with each other and be accessible externally (if necessary), you need to define a service.
-Below is a YAML file to define a headless service for the StatefulSet.
+:blue_circle: Write a YAML File to Define a Service for the MySQL StatefulSet To enable the pods in the StatefulSet to communicate with each other and be accessible externally (if necessary), you need to define a service.
+YAML file to define a headless service for the StatefulSet.

 - Deploy the StatefulSet and Service:
 ```